Gumingjie0312/easymail/readme.md

 </div>

 # introduce
-## this is a python powered script,by using it you can use only one command to send email,images and files to extra targets
+## this is a python script,by using it you can use only one command to send email,images and files to extra targets

 # getting start
 ## you should have python > 3.6!!!